 Methods of Tenderizing Meat

 Now you’ve thawed your meat, it’s time to get it nice and tender.
-Here are some pro methods of tenderizing meat to prep if for cooking:
+Beside using the best meat tenderizer tool, here are some pro methods of tenderizing meat to prep if for cooking:

 Using a mallet to tenderize meat is an effective method but runs the risk of damaging the meat.
 Instead, use more delicate tenderizers that have special needles to pierce the meat without damaging the flesh as much as a mallet.